-The Directors of MLC Global Multi Strategy UCITS Funds Plc (the "Company") present herewith their annual report and audited financial statements for the period from 1 March 2019 to 31 December 2019.
+The Directors of MLC Global Multi Strategy UCITS Funds Plc (the "Company") present herewith their annual report and audited financial statements for the year ended 31 December 2020.

 RESULTS AND BUSINESS ACTIVITIES

 MLC Global Multi Strategy UCITS Funds Plc (the "Company") is authorised as a UCITS under the European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations, 2011 (the "UCITS Regulations") and the Central Bank (Supervision and Enforcement) Act 2013 (Section 48(1)) (Undertakings for Collective Investment in Transferable Securities) Regulations 2019 (the "Central Bank UCITS Regulations").
 The Company is an umbrella investment company with variable capital and segregated liability between sub-funds.